jdmulligan/alice-rivet/README.md

 ```

 ### Run over MC events and plot
-You should first copy the HEPMC files that you want to run over into the `alice-rivet` repository, so that the docker image can see them.
+You should first copy the HEPMC file that you want to run over into the `alice-rivet` repository, so that the docker image can see it.
 Here, as an example, we run over a herwig file.
+Alternately, you could also mount `/rstorage` with an extra `-v /rstorage/generators:/home/generators` in the `docker run` command above.

 To run over a single file:
 ```